mylesmaxie0/mylesmaxie0/README.md

 <a href=""><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an undergraduate student at Kennesaw State University pursuing a Bachelor of Science in Information Technology.
-I have hands-on experience in Active Directory, VLAN configuration, and network protocols (TCP/IP, DHCP).
-Certified in CompTIA Security+, Network+.
-Passionate about applying technical skills and problem-solving skills to support enterprise IT environments through a dynamic internship.
+Motivated and detail-oriented Computing student pursuing a Bachelor of Science in Computing, with a strong foundation in networking, cybersecurity, and IT support.
+CompTIA Security+ and Network+ certified, demonstrating a solid understanding of secure network infrastructure and troubleshooting.
+Seeking an IT internship to apply technical skills in a real-world environment and contribute to a dynamic IT team.
+Proven ability to learn quickly, adapt to new technologies.

-> ### Certifications
+### Certifications
 > <img src="https://img.shields.io/badge/-Security%2B-FF0000?&style=for-the-badge&logo=CompTIA&logoColor=white" />
 > <img src="https://img.shields.io/badge/-Network%2B-FF0000?&style=for-the-badge&logo=CompTIA&logoColor=white" />
 > <img src="https://img.shields.io/badge/-CCNA (In Progress)-0A66C2?style=for-the-badge&logo=Cisco&logoColor=white" />